-Talking with teens about money is as important as speaking to them about any other life challenges.
-A healthy relationship with money starts at an early age.
-BECU wants to make it easier for parents to help their teens get familiar with managing finances so they can to jump into adulthood with a solid financial foundation.
+Talking with teens about money is as important as speaking to them about any other life challenge.
+With that in mind, we've created The Money Talk guide to make it easier for parents to help their teens get familiar with finances and jump into adulthood with a sense of financial independence.

 Encouraging Financially Independent Adults

 If you feel unprepared to talk to your teen about finances, you aren't alone.
 BECU's Finance and Parents Survey of 1,000 consumers discovered: